-The FY2009 budget requests \$48 million and 86 full-time equivalent (FTE) employees for the OCHCO and the OHC.
+According to the DHS Justifications, the FY2009 budget requests \$48 million and 86 full-time equivalent (FTE) employees for the OCHCO and the OHC.
 The requested funding is \$29 million above the \$19 million provided for FY2008.
 The number of FTEs would increase by 33 over the 53 authorized for FY2008.
 An appropriation is not requested for the new human resources management system (MAX-HR) that was authorized in P.L.
 107-296.
+The draft House report and